leikoilja/ha-google-home/README.md

-This is a custom component that is emerging from the [community discussion][community-discussion] of a need to be able to retrieve local google assistant device (like Google Home/Nest etc) authentication tokens and use those tokens making API calls to Google Home devices.
+This is a custom component that is emerging from the [community discussion][community-discussion] of a need to be able to retrieve local Google Assistant device (like Google Home/Nest etc) authentication tokens and use those tokens making API calls to Google Home devices.

 ## IMPORTANT